-Anyone to whom you go for tutorials or college classes counts as one of your tutors.
-In your preparation for PPE Prelims there are bound to be at least three of them, and over the whole course there may well be eight or ten.
-Some will be tutorial fellows or lecturers of your own college; some may be tutorial fellows or lecturers of other colleges, or research fellows, or graduate students.
-The overall responsibility for giving or arranging your tuition will lie with tutorial fellows or lecturers of your own college, probably one in each of Philosophy, Politics, and Economics.
+Anyone to whom you go for tutorials or College classes counts as one of your tutors.
+For PPE Prelims there will be at least three of them, and over the whole course there may well be eight or ten.
+Some will be tutorial fellows or lecturers of your own College; some may be tutorial fellows or lecturers of other Colleges, or research fellows, or graduate students.
+The overall responsibility for giving or arranging your tuition will lie with tutorial fellows or lecturers of your own College, probably one in each of Philosophy, Politics, and Economics.
 Behind them stands the Senior Tutor, who must see that proper arrangements are made if one of these people is absent through illness or on leave.